What type of Gas Checks do you make?

 What is a Gator Gas Check?

 It's a copper gas check that is very well made and has a nice "bite".
 The Gator Checks are made with a copper alloy designed for gas check use.
-These are quality copper checks made like the better known large commercial versions.
+These are quality copper gas checks made like the better known commercial brand.

 What about Plain Base Gas Checks?